Whether you’re pregnant, hoping to be pregnant, or trying to avoid being pregnant, cervical mucus can be a helpful tool.

 By monitoring your cervical mucus, you can identify your peak fertility times, which can help you effectively time sex with your partner to increase your chances of achieving pregnancy.

 The optimal time to engage in sex is immediately before and in the hours immediately after ovulation.
-An egg only lives about 24 hours after ovulation, but sperm can live in the fallopian tubes a few days — and sometimes up to seven (source).
+An egg only lives about 24 hours after ovulation, but sperm can live in the fallopian tubes for days — sometimes up to seven (3).

 Get Busy If You’re Shooting For Pregnancy